odea-project/qAlgorithms/report/report.md

-The test dataset for this purpose should contain multiple bins which display different behavior, that is bins with good scores, bins with correctly assigned bad scores and bins with bad scores due to either being too large and including more than one ion trace (case @todo mention in discussion) or one bin being split in two (@todo see above).
-These cases need to be included so that a potential improvement of the algorithm is not discarded for not obtaining exactly matching results.
+The test dataset for this purpose should contain multiple bins which display different behavior, that is bins with good scores, bins with correctly assigned bad scores and bins with bad scores due to either being too large and including more than one ion trace or one bin being split in two.
+These cases are in some part covered by the existing controls, but a tool to judge accurately if a change lead to actually better results should be created.
+A possible implementation of this is a manual selection of such cases for a test dataset.
+With such measures in place, a potential improvement of the algorithm is not discarded for not obtaining exactly matching results.
 Also to reduce the effort needed for a substantial contribution, the entire project should compile and run correctly on a Linux distribution.
 For the